abhineet123/Deep-Learning-for-Tracking-and-Detection/all_papers_msc.md

         - Lie Groups and Algebras for optimisation and motion.pdf
         - Lie groups and Lie algebras.pdf
         - Lie Groups for 2D and 3D Transformations.pdf
-        - Notes on Di?erential Geometry and Lie Groups.pdf
+        - Notes on Difierential Geometry and Lie Groups.pdf
         - Notes On Group Actions Manifolds, Lie Groups and Lie Algebras.pdf
         - Notes on Lie Algebras.pdf
         - Representation theory of the Lie algebra.pdf